heyjohncorbin/iqcalc/README.md

-# iqcalc
+# IQCalc - COVID-19 Isolation and Quarantine Calculator
-IQCalc - COVID-19 Isolation and Quarantine Calculator
+Proof of concept WordPress plugin.
+Not medical advice - please consult your primary care physician for recommendations.
+Calculations generated using best practices current as of time of publishing.